Hexilee/unhtml/README.md

 ```

-It works pretty good, but is boring.
-And now, you can do like this:
+It works pretty well, but is boring.
+And now, you can do it like this:

 ```go
 package main